Susanne Wenger

 20 April – 24 November 2024

-Curated by Adriano Pedrosa under the title Stranieri Ovunque - Foreigners Everywhere, the main exhibition of the 60th International Art Exhibition – La Biennale di Venezia, in 2024 explores the concept of the outsider.
+Curated by Adriano Pedrosa under the title Stranieri Ovunque - Foreigners Everywhere, the main exhibition of the 60th International Art Exhibition – La Biennale di Venezia, in 2024 explored the concept of the outsider.
 “Wherever you go, you will always encounter foreigners—they/we are everywhere," Pedrosa has explained.
 "No matter where you find yourself, you are always, truly, and deep down inside, a foreigner.”
 The title is drawn from a series of works begun in 2004 by the artist collective Claire Fontaine that produced sculptures featuring the words “Foreigners Everywhere” in different languages.
 That phrase in turn references the work of a Turin-based collective titled Stranieri Ovunque who fought racism and xenophobia in Italy in the early 2000s.

 Pedrosa travelled to Austria in July 2023 at the invitation of Phileas.
 As a result of his research, he selected a series of works by Susanne Wenger for the main exhibition of the Biennale Arte 2024.